EXCLUSIVE-France's Pernod puts new India investments on hold, citing protracted tax fight | Business

 EXCLUSIVE-France's Pernod puts new India investments on hold, citing protracted tax fight

 French spirits group Pernod Ricard has put new Indian investments on hold due to long-running tax disputes with authorities on valuing liquor imports, according to two sources with direct knowledge and company letters seen by Reuters.
-The world's second-biggest spirits group said its legal wrangles have progressively worsened since they first started nearly 30 years ago, making it tough to do business in the country and raising the prospect of a major financial hit.
+Its shares fell 1.8% on the news, underperforming peers.

 French spirits group Pernod Ricard has put new Indian investments on hold due to long-running tax disputes with authorities on valuing liquor imports, according to two sources with direct knowledge and company letters seen by Reuters.